aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 This will enable full tracebacks errors in the response, print request and responses, and set CORS in development mode.

+???+ warning
-!!! warning "This might reveal sensitive information in your logs and relax CORS restrictions, use it sparingly."
+    This might reveal sensitive information in your logs and relax CORS restrictions, use it sparingly.

 === "debug.py"